 The Tax Cuts and Jobs Act of 2017 included significant revisions to how dependents are calculated.
 In the past, a client would claim a personal exemption for each dependent on their tax return.
 The Tax Cuts and Jobs Act eliminated personal exemptions and instead created a tax credit for both child dependents and non-child dependents.

 When you select the dependents button in Tax Clarity, a row with text boxes for the dependent’s name, date of birth, and length of time as a dependent will appear (you can add rows by selecting the add dependent button below the text boxes).
 You also have the ability to classify an adult child as a dependent.
-You can view future years of tax maps for planning purposes.
+You can view future years of tax maps for tax-efficient planning purposes.

 You can see on the Tax Map the area that represents a 0% rate in this range, and that’s the dependent tax credit.
 This space is where you can take withdrawals without paying any federal income tax.
 It has a similar impact to what you would have seen with a personal exemption, but it’s treated as a credit in the calculation.
 You’ll notice it’s refundable up to $1,000.
 You’ll also see those numbers listed under calculated fields.
 So, at $15,000 of ordinary income, you won’t be paying any federal income tax, however, you will be able to get a $1,000 tax refund based on the dependent tax credit.